matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 [Issue #2130](https://github.com/matrix-org/matrix-doc/issues/2130) has been recently created in response to a security issue brought up by an independant party.
-To summarise the issue, lookups (of matrix userids) are performed using non-hashed 3pids which means that the 3pid is identifiable to anyone who can see the payload (e.g. willh AT matrix.org can be identified by a human).
+To summarise the issue, lookups (of matrix user ids) are performed using non-hashed 3pids which means that the 3pid is identifiable to anyone who can see the payload (e.g. willh@matrix.org can be identified).

 The problem with this, is that a malicious identity service could then store the plaintext 3pid and make an assumption that the requesting entity knows the holder of the 3pid, even if the identity service does not know of the 3pid beforehand.

-If the 3pid is hashed, the identity service could not determinethe owner of the 3pid unless the identity service has already been made aware of the 3pid by the owner themselves (using the /bind mechanism).
+If the 3pid is hashed, the identity service could not determine the owner of the 3pid unless the identity service has already been made aware of the 3pid by the owner themselves (using the /bind mechanism).